 What happens if you don’t pay your overdraft?

 If you decide not to repay your account’s debt and leave an account overdrawn, there are consequences.
 If you choose to do this because you cannot make the repayments, it is best to contact your bank for information on how to proceed.
 They may be able to help you by making a repayment plan.
 Likewise, if you feel this debt or fee is a mistake, contacting your bank to raise the error is the first step.
 If you still disagree with what your bank has to say, consider contacting a financial ombudsman.

 However, if you choose not to pay your overdraft, you could be looking at receiving a default on your credit report, or legal repercussions.
-Any default on your report will injure your credit score and make applying for future loans difficult, as may court writs for financial offences.
+Any default on your report will injure your average credit score Australia, and make applying for future loans difficult, as may court writs for financial offences.
 Please consider the ramifications of your actions before deciding that you simply don’t want to make your repayments.

 Can you overdraw on debit?

 This isn’t always permitted; however, occasionally, your bank may allow you to overdraw your debit account.
 It is always wiser to know what is in your account, so you don’t enter this situation where you have insufficient funds.
 However, overdraft on a direct debit transaction can be helpful to you in some circumstances.
 Just because a bank grants you this ‘privilege’ once or multiple times, does not mean it will happen again in future.